JonR45/TekkenNLP/README.md

 NMF model: finding the number of topics with the highest coherence score

 ![comment_1_tfidf_scores](/images/tfidf_viz_comment_1.png)
+Visualising the TF-IDF scores for one of the comments.

 # Conclusion
 - The LDA model met the key objective and key results.
-- Next steps would be to see if this model could be improved on through tweaking the number of topics.
+- Next steps would be:
-- Topic modeling could also be attempted with BERTopic to see if this produced a better model.
+    1. Attempt to improve the models by tweaking model parameters such as the number of topics and text vectorization parameters such as minimum and maximum document frequency .
+    2. Attempt topic modelling with other models such as BERTopic.